 Tester Highlights Montana Small Businesses During Defense Hearing

-(U.S. Senate) - U.S. Senator Jon Tester today highlighted Montana small businesses and their work to keep Americans safe and create high-paying jobs.
+U.S. Senator Jon Tester recently highlighted Montana small businesses and their work to keep Americans safe and create high-paying jobs.

 During a Senate Defense Appropriations Subcommittee hearing, Tester emphasized to top Pentagon officials the innovative work Montana small businesses are doing to enhance all branches of the military and support members of the Armed Forces.
 Tester has used his seat on the Appropriations Committee to secure funding each year for Defense Department grants that Montana small businesses use to hire workers and provide critical equipment and services to the Armed Forces.